oguzhankemal/getir-bi-mutluluk/README.md

 # getir-bi-mutluluk
 ## Getir Case Study

-This is a RESTful API with a single endpoint that fetches the data in the provided MongoDB collection and return the result in the requested format.
+This is a RESTful API with a single HTTP POST endpoint that fetches the data in the provided MongoDB collection and return the result in the requested format.

 ## Case Details
 - **Node.js**: